bluerose73/KG_RAG/README.md

 Note: There is another yaml file called [system_prompts.yaml](https://github.com/yzjiao/KG_RAG/blob/main/system_prompts.yaml).
 This is already populated and it holds all the system prompts used in the KG-RAG framework.

 ### Step 5: Run the setup script
-Note: Make sure you are in KG_RAG folder
+Note: Make sure you are in KG_RAG folder.

-Setup script runs in an interactive fashion.

-Running the setup script will:

-- create disease vector database for KG-RAG
+Running the setup script will create disease vector database for KG-RAG
-- download Llama model in your machine (optional, you can skip this and that is totally fine)

 ```
 python -m kg_rag.run_setup